Matt-Warnock/test_git/README.md

-# Git Test\n Git and GCM seems to be working!
+# Git Test

+Pushing from my work computer is working!